helvm/helpa/docs/README.md

-# 🏭 🌾 HELPA - Heavenly Esoteric Little Para Assembler to Esoteric Languages implemented in Haskell
+# 🏭 🌾 HELPA - Heavenly Esoteric Little Portable Assembler to Esoteric Languages implemented in Haskell

-**🏭 🌾 HELPA** is second part of [HelVM](http://helvm.online/) project and it is implementation of:
+**🏭 🌾 HELPA** is second part of [HelVM](http://helvm.github.io/) project and it is implementation of:
-* **🧑‍🏭 🧑‍🌾 HAPLAP** - High Abstract Parallel Language of Assembly Program.
+* **🧑‍🏭 🧑‍🌾 HAPLAP** - High Abstract Portable Language of Assembly Program.
-* **🧑‍🏭 🧑‍🌾 HAPAPL** - High Abstract Parallel Assembly Programing Language is a kind of [Low-level] [Second-generation] [ASM] for Esoteric Languages.
+* **🧑‍🏭 🧑‍🌾 HAPAPL** - High Abstract Portable Assembly Programing Language is a kind of [Low-level] [Second-generation] [ASM] for Esoteric Languages.

-**🧑‍🏭 🧑‍🌾 HAPAPL** has two forms:
-* 🍆 Fruity - Forth-Like with Functions for Fruitarians;
-* 💎 Bloody - Basic-Like with Block for Bastards;

 ```
 FOR everyone